-This light and fluffy mocha mousse is easy to make with just a few ingredients and features rich chocolate flavour with a smooth coffee hit.
+This light and fluffy easy mocha mousse is so simple to make with just a few ingredients.
+It features rich chocolate flavour with a smooth coffee hit.
 You won’t have to choose between coffee or dessert!

 Calling all mocha lovers, this one is for you!